 Hearings for the Alliant Energy proposed rate increase will be held October 7-10th, 2019 in Des Moines.
 WED Executive Director Andy Johnson and board member Jim Martin-Schramm will attend as interveners.
 The public is welcome to view the hearings via webcast.
 Save this link to tune in on the 7th.
 Need a primer?
 Read Andy’s blog post titled Electric Rates Matter to Every Community.

-Kristin Eggen, Communications Join us for an energy LUNCH.
+Kristin Eggen, Communications Join us for an energy lunch.
 While there are many amazing local solar installers, perhaps you’ve imagined installing your own solar panels?
 The Winneshiek Energy District and Northeast Iowa Community College invite the public to a lunchtime lecture “The Bumps and Benefits of DIY Solar” at NICC’s Wilder Business Center on Tuesday, October 15th at 12 PM.
 The hour-long lunch-and-lecture will feature NICC’s Electrical Industrial instructor Jeff

 On the evening of Saturday, September 21st, 2019 thirty-six people squeezed in the Oneota Co-op’s Kitchen Classroom to view the documentary “Paris to Pittsburgh.”
 The 73-minute film explored America’s movement toward renewable, clean energy in the face of climate change catastrophes around the country.
 Stories from Miami to Ventura, from Pittsburgh to Puerto Rico showed how localities are responding to natural disasters caused by a changing climate.
 It was a